Get our expert teambuilding tips right to your inbox.

 There are no variations for this game, we recommend playing this type with a maximum of 8 people.
 The best thing in this game is, that it’s pure fun! 🙂

-It’s advised to know the weaknesses of your teammates – if you bear them in mind, then it’ll be more easy to find a proper team building exercise to improve them.
+It’s advised to know the weaknesses of your teammates – it’ll be more easy to find a proper team building exercise to improve them.

 In the case of table tennis, they are the following:

 In this section we show which KPIs we recommend you to use.
-With these KPIs you’ll be able to measure the success of your specific team building exercises.
-The KPIs have a 10-scale system – the best is to ask your employees to evaluate the company based on these metrics before and after a team building.
+With these KPIs you’ll be able to measure the success of your specific team building activities.
+The KPIs have a 10-scale system.
+The best is to ask your employees before and after a team building.
 Thus, you can collect and convert qualitative data into quantitative.
 Plus, depending on the number of participants different KPIs can be improved – a 6-player circle game will boost connection more, for instance.

 First, let’s clarify the KPIs!